ub-victor/db-assignment-2/README.md

 - Oracle Enterprise Manager not found in standard installation(I am still working on it)

 ## Conclusion
 All tasks completed.
-In case you may do access here is the credentials are:
+In case you may do access here is the credentials:
 - PDB admin: `ushindi_plsqlauca_27269` / system